MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 ## Advanced way to use Application Insights with Cloud Service

 There are several common advanced ways to use Application Insights with Cloud Service.
-For example, you can use Azure Application Insights SDK in Cloud Service project to generate or modify the data saved into Application Insights.
+For example, you can use Azure Application Insights SDK in a Cloud Service project to generate or modify the data saved into Application Insights.

 ### Add custom log

 To add a custom log into your application, follow these steps:

-1. Right-click the role project and select Manage NuGet Packages.
+1. Right-click the role project and select **Manage NuGet Packages**.
-2. Make sure that **Microsoft.ApplicationInsights** is installed.
+2. Make sure that Microsoft.ApplicationInsights is installed.
 3. Add the following code in the startup function of your role.
 The startup function of Web Role can normally be `Application_Start()` in Global.asax.
 For Worker Role, it can be `OnStart()` in WorkerRoleName.cs.

     ```c#